Disclaimer: Don't own anything, except the idea, as usual.

 "You okay, String?" she asked him, glancing over at him and laying her hand on top of his.

 "Yeah," String replied, surprised that Caitlin had called him by his first name.
-She usually calls me 'Hawke,' he said to himself.
+She usually calls me 'Hawke'.
 Wonder why she changed just now?
 Then, he looked down at her hand on top of his.
 Why did she do that?
 Hawke glanced over at Caitlin, and noticed her still smiling at him.

 "String?"
 Megan asked.
 "How's your brother doing?"